datacarpentry/image-processing/episodes/03-skimage-images.md

 Note we go one beyond the maximum value in each dimension, so that the entire desired area is selected.
-The third part of the slice, `:`, indicates that we want all three color channels in our new image.
+The third part of the slice, `:`, indicates that we want all three colour channels in our new image.

 A script to create the subimage would start by loading the image: